alokranjan609/Employee-management-system-Backend/README.md

 # 🧑‍💼 Employee Management System - Backend

 A role-based Employee Management System built with **Node.js**, **Express**, and **MongoDB**.
 Admins can manage employees, departments, and locations, while employees can view and update their own profile.
+HR can add employees, and Managers can view all employees.

 ---